 - Launder pillows too if they can be washed without damage (even those filled with down)

 - On hot sunny days, lay out or line hang items outside to soak in the sun.

 - Regularly pull back the sheets to allow mattresses to air out.

 - Regularly vacuum the mattress as thoroughly and deeply as you can.

 Dust mites thrive in the environment provided by beds, kitchens and homes in general, where the sun’s rays do not reach them.
 Mites remain in mattresses, carpets, furniture and bedding, since they can climb lower down through the fabric to avoid sun, vacuum cleaners, and other hazards, and climb higher up to the surface if necessary to get another skin cell to feed on, when humidity is high.
 Even in dry climates, dust mites survive and reproduce easily in bedding (especially in pillows) because of the humidity generated by the human body during several hours of breathing and perspiring.

 Nasty little critters.
-But the thing to note is they don’t actually crawl all over you and feast on your body while you’re sleeping.
+But the thing to note is they don’t actually crawl all over you and feast on your body while you’re snoozing.
 They just live very close to you (and off your sloughed skin cells).
 It’s their feces and cast skins that pile up and make us sick.
 (First published June 27, 2007 and moved to this page for better organization)